vpolda/Engineering-Blog/about.md

 # About me

 Hi there! 👋 I'm Victoria Polda, an engineer passionate about exploring the fascinating intersection of hardware and software.
 With a background in systems engineering, firmware development, and FPGA design, I’m constantly diving into how technology works—from the high-level architecture down to the tiniest bit of assembly code and finally the physics that make it all possible.
+I also love a variety of side hobbies like 3d printing and art, which I will be including in this blog.

 # My Mission

 I started this blog to share my journey as I explore, learn, and grow in the ever-evolving world of engineering.
 My goal is to break down complex topics, share practical insights, and hopefully inspire others along the way.
 Whether it’s debugging an AXI interface, designing data-driven hardware systems, or understanding the nuances of embedded programming, I’m here to document it all.

+I have also added a 3D printing section to document my printing adventures!

 # Why I Blog